We did it. We now know which migraine glasses are the best.

 1. Axon Optics

 Axon Optics was founded by one of the original pioneers of migraine glasses.
-Over the last 2 decades, his leadership and research have driven us to improve on the original FL-41 tint, making Axon Optics the best migraine glasses.
+Over the last 2 decades, his leadership and research have driven us to improve on the original FL-41 tint, making Axon Optics -- powered by Avulux® Migraine and Light Sensitivity Lenses, are the best migraine glasses.

 Here are a few specific improvements that have been made.